 - The W3C started working on SOAP in 1999.
 SOAP 1.0 was entirely based on HTTP.
 The current specification is SOAP 1.1 (May 2000) is more generic by including other transport protocols.
 Version 1.2 is at the working draft stage. - SOAP 1.1 covers the following four main areas: - A message format for one-way communication describing how a message can be packed into an XML document - A description of how a SOAP message (or the XML document that makes up a SOAP message) should be transported using HTTP (for Web based interaction) or SMTP(for e-mail based interaction) - A set of rules that must be followed when processing a SOAP message and a simple classification of the entities involved in processing a SOAP message.
-It also specifies what parts of the messages should be read by whom and how to react in case the content is not understood - A set of conventions on how to turn an RPC call into a SOAP message and back as well as how to implement the RPC style of interaction (how the client makes an RPC call, this is translated into a SOAP message, forwarded, turned into an RPC call at the server, the reply of the server converted into a SOAP message, sent to the client, and passed on to the client as the return of the RPC call)
+It also specifies what parts of the messages should be read by whom and how to react in case the content is not understood - > A set of conventions on how to turn an RPC call into a SOAP A set of conventions on now to turn an RPC call into a SOAP message and back as well as how to implement the RPC style of interaction (how the client makes an RPC call, this is translated into a SOAP message, forwarded, turned into an RPC call at the server, the reply of the server converted into a SOAP message, sent to the client, and passed on to the client as the return of the RPC call)